 Harness – Go to a good climbing shop and try several on.
 Bear in mind there are male and female models available.
 The harness should be padded on the waist and legs and have a minimum of 5 gear loops if you intend lead climbing outside.

 Rock shoes – It is vital to go into a reputable shop, get quality advice and try loads on.
 When fitted your toes should touch the end of the shoe and when you twist the shoe your toes should twist too.
 All shoes stretch a little with wear (unlined shoes stretch more than lined models) but you don’t need to buy them too tight.

-Belay device and carabiner – The Petzl Verso, Wild Variable Rope Controller or DMM Bug are all excellent belay devices and the DMM Sentinel is a good belay carabiner option.
+Belay device and carabiner – There are lots of excellent belay devices on the market.
+Some have features to improve friction and this helps if you are using slicker or thinner ropes.
+Pair it with a suitable belay carabiner and you have the perfect system.
 There are also several belay devices on the market with assisted braking incorporated.
 This can offer an extra level of security and maybe worth considering.
-We currently really like the Mammut Smart 2.0 and Edelrid Giga Jul.

 Additional equipment for leading on climbing walls

 Quickdraws – Most walls have these already in place but check with the individual wall you are visiting.

 Rope – Walls are tough on ropes so a lot of people go for a cheaper option for wall use.
 As a general guide a 50 metre 10mm diameter rope will be perfect for use both at the wall and leading outside.
 For shorter walls and shorter single pitch crags you can often get away with something like a 30 metre rope but many indoor walls now have routes up to 25 metres in length which means, by the time you have lowered your partner down, you will need it to be 50 metres long.
 We wrote an article on choosing a climbing rope here.